Diagonal flow detects topology of strata: Introduction

-Moduli spaces are a meeting ground of many mathematical disciplines.
-A very deep example of this, which is moreover relevant for our work, is as follows.
-Fix any differential $q$ and form its $\SL(2, \RR)$ orbit closure.
-This is dynamically defined, yet is an algebraic variety~\cite{Fil16}.
-In period coordinates the orbit closure is cut out by homogeneous linear equations, with (real) algebraic coefficients~\cite{Esk-Mir-Moh}.
+A Riemann surface $S$ equipped with an (abelian or quadratic) differential $q$ has a canonical flat metric.
+This metric determines, and is determined by, the \emph{periods} of the differential: its integrals along appropriately chosen relative cycles.
+Varying $q$, without changing the underlying combinatorics, gives rise to an ambient \emph{stratum component} $\calC$: a moduli space of differentials.
+(The possible components are completely classified; see~\cite{Kon-Zor03, Lan08, Che-Moe}.)
+The periods endow the component with (orbifold) charts known as \emph{period coordinates}.
+The usual identification of $\CC$ with $\RR^2$ gives an $\SL(2, \RR)$--action on the period coordinates.

-In general, one stratifies a space of differentials by fixing various topological and combinatorial data such as the genus of the underlying surface $S$, the number and character of the singularities, and so on.
-The resulting strata are not necessarily connected; the classification of their components is known \cite{Kon-Zor03, Lan08, Che-Moe}.
+As a hint of deep importance of these spaces, and this action, suppose that $q$ is a differential and $\calN$ is its $\SL(2, \RR)$--orbit closure.
+Then $\calN$ is dynamically defined, yet is an algebraic variety~\cite{Fil16}.
+Futhermore, in period coordinates $\calN$ is cut out by homogeneous linear equations, with (real) algebraic coefficients~\cite{Esk-Mir-Moh}.
+So, despite the essentially transcendental dependence of flat surfaces on their differentials, their dynamics surprisingly behave much like a Lie group acting on a homogeneous space.